mcolomerr/cell_thermo/README.md

 # Cellular thermo-adaptability regulated via Myosin II activity tunes the efficiency of immune and wounding responses

-This repository contains the scripts for data analysis of the paper Cellular thermo-adaptability regulated via Myosin II activity tunes the efficiency of immune and wounding responses.
+This repository contains the scripts for data analysis of the paper I Company-Garrido et al, Cellular thermo-adaptability regulated via Myosin II activity tunes the efficiency of immune and wounding responses.

 ## Contents

-### Cell tracking analysis
+- Fiji macro for autoclick when manually tracking cells.

-Code for analysis of the cell tracking.
+- Code for the analysis of invitro cell migration assays

-### Thermo-forceps setup